 Instructions: Listen to Nati and Sarah again.
-Write the
+Write the missing words.
 Nati: Oh, Sarah, I am so worried about Carmen!
-I didn' know that road was so
+I didn't know that road was so Sarah: I know.

-I know.
 I'm so sorry.
 How did the crash happen?
 Nati: Well, it was dark, and she wore a dark shirt.
-The police said she wasn't very \\\\\\, especially in the rain.

-Well, what can help drivers see her better?
-Sarah:

-They said all pedestrians \\\\\\ wear reflective clothing and bright \\\\\ when walking and biking.
-We should \\\\\ reflective tape on backpacks, \\\\\, and shoes.
-Natires.
-From now only, it will neep my lamily be more visible to drivers.
-Also, I am going to teach them to look out for \\\\\ when they cross the street, and to walk in the cross walks.
-They must always be \\\\\ when walking and biking.
-I wish Carmen followed those rules last night.
+The police said she wasn't very, especially in the rain.
+Sarah: Well, what can help drivers see her better?
+Nati: They said all pedestrians wear reflective clothing and bright when walking and bik- ing.
+We should reflective tape on backpacks, , and shoes.
+Sarah: I didn't know that!
+Nati: Yes.
+From now on, I will help my family be more vis- ible to drivers.
+Also, I am going to teach them to look out for when they cross the street, and to walk in the cross walks.
+They must always be when walking and biking.
+I wish Carmen fol- lowed those rules last night.
 Maybe she wouldn't be in the hospital now.

-Sarah:
+Sarah: I hope we can see her soon.